BraedenKilburn/AdventOfCode2022/Day 6/README.md

 `zcfzfwzzqfrljwzlrfnpqdbhtmscgvjw`: first marker after character 11

 **How many characters need to be processed before the first start-of-packet marker is detected?**

+## Part Two

+Your device's communication system is correctly detecting packets, but still isn't working.
+It looks like it also needs to look for messages.

+A start-of-message marker is just like a start-of-packet marker, except it consists of 14 distinct characters rather than 4.

+Here are the first positions of start-of-message markers for all of the above examples:

+`mjqjpqmgbljsphdztnvjfqwrcgsmlb`: first marker after character 19 `bvwbjplbgvbhsrlpgdmjqwftvncz`: first marker after character 23 `nppdvjthqldpwncqszvftbrmjlhg`: first marker after character 23 `nznrnfrfntjfmvfwmzdfjlvtqnbhcprsg`: first marker after character 29 `zcfzfwzzqfrljwzlrfnpqdbhtmscgvjw`: first marker after character 26

+**How many characters need to be processed before the first start-of-message marker is detected?**